kalaksi/docker-tinyproxy/README.md

 ## Why use this container?
 **Simply put, this container has been written with simplicity and security in mind.**

-Surprisingly, _many_ community containers run unnecessarily with root privileges by default and don't provide help for dropping unneeded CAPabilities either.
+Many community containers run unnecessarily with root privileges by default and don't provide help for dropping unneeded CAPabilities either.
 On top of that, overly complex shell scripts, monolithic designs and unofficial base images make it harder to verify the source among other issues.

 To remedy the situation, these images have been written with security, simplicity and overall quality in mind.